Hussain5001/tetris/Project_Plan/plan.md

 Having a testing and debugging plan is essential to ensure the reliability and correctness of the codebase.
 Therefore, the code will be broken down into **smaller testable parts** i.e the Tetrominoes, game board etc. and unit tests will be performed to cover various scenarios and edge cases.

-Since we'll be using CMake to build the project, we've chosen to use *ctest* as a part of CMake to streamline the testing process.
+Since we'll be using CMake to build the project, we've chosen to use ***ctest*** as a part of CMake to streamline the testing process.

 A log of test results will be maintained to monitor the progress and identify any test failures or errors.

-In terms of debugging, we'll be using CLion by Jetbrains to assist in the debugging proceds.
+In terms of debugging, we'll be using CLion by Jetbrains to assist in the debugging process.

+Well documented **README** file is also included in our project that acts as a user guide on how to play the game and also provides instructions on how to compile and start the game.
+It will also outline any issue if detected.

+On the technical side, CMake is used for the project's build process, simplifying compiler settings, dependency management, and target definitions. **CMakeLists.txt** files in dedicated directories maintain project modularity, aiding in organization and scalability.